freyesgu93/aws-solutions-architect-associate-notes/README.md

 Larger EC2 instances have higher disk data throughput.
 This can be used in conjunction with RAID 0 to __improve EBS performance__.

+An Elastic IP address doesn’t incur charges as long as the following conditions are true:

+- The Elastic IP address is associated with an Amazon EC2 instance.
+- The instance associated with the Elastic IP address is running.
+- The instance has only one Elastic IP address attached to it.

+If you’ve stopped or terminated an EC2 instance with an associated Elastic IP address and you don’t need that Elastic IP address anymore, consider disassociating or releasing the Elastic IP address .

+If your Spot instance is terminated or stopped by Amazon EC2 in the first instance hour, you will not be charged for that usage

 # EFS